xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 $encryptedSecret = [DpapiNgUtil]::ProtectBase64($descriptor, $ServicePrincipalSecret)
 ```

-This poses a significant security risk if this script is not modified and left with its default settings.
-In this scenario, any machine account in the Domain Computers group can decrypt this secret.
-From an attack perspective, it is not very difficult to create a new machine account in a vulnerable environment, for example, through _machine account quota_ misconfiguration, and use it to decrypt the service principal secret.
+This poses a significant security risk if this script is not modified and left with its default settings. <u>In this scenario, any machine account in the Domain Computers group can decrypt this secret.</u> From an attack perspective, it is not very difficult to create a new machine account in a vulnerable environment, for example, through _machine account quota_ misconfiguration, and use it to decrypt the service principal secret.

 Indeed, upon inspecting the _EnableAzureArc.ps1_ script, it becomes apparent that the script leverages the _UnprotectBase64_ function for decrypting the secret.
 As this function is executed by the machine, it possesses the required privileges to successfully decrypt the secret.